 About The Choctaw Nation of Oklahoma

-The Choctaw Nation of Oklahoma is a federally recognized tribe whose service territory covers approximately 11,000 square miles in 10 1/2 counties in rural southeastern Oklahoma.
+The Choctaw Nation of Oklahoma is a federally recognized tribe whose service territory covers approximately 11,000 square miles in southeastern Oklahoma.
 The Nation is comprised of nearly 200,000 members worldwide, and it is the third largest tribe in the United States.
 The Choctaw Nation is led by the vision and guidance of Chief Gary Batton, Assistant Chief Jack Austin Jr., and 12 Tribal Council members.
 The Choctaw Nation plays a significant role in the growth of Indian Country and all of southeastern Oklahoma.

 In 1830, the Choctaws were removed from their homelands in the southeastern part of the United States, becoming the first tribe to walk what became known as the “Trail of Tears.”
 Their journey was long and what was ahead for them was unknown.
 Through the many obstacles the Choctaws have faced, they have remained resilient.